 Please contact the Pastor.

 The Pastor has an inventory that helps a couple assess their relationship.
-The questions cover marriage expectations, personality issues, communication, conflict resolution, financial management, leisure activities, sexual expectations, children and parenting, family and friends, role relationship and spiritual beliefs.
+Questions cover marriage expectations, personality issues, communication, conflict resolution, financial management, leisure activities, sexual expectations, children and parenting, family and friends, role relationship and spiritual beliefs.

 Being on the Parish List

-You are put on the parish list and taken off at your request: use the Response Form and give it to the sides-person, Pastor or contact the church office.
-Once on the Parish List, you will receive newsletters and be invited to special events or to assist with fund-raising.
-The parish undertakes to provide pastoral care and the Pastor or a Shepherd will offer to visit.
+You are put on the Parish List and taken off at your request: use the Response Form and give it to the Sides-person, Pastor or contact the church office.
+Once on the Parish List, you will receive the newsletter and be invited to special events or to assist with fund-raising.
+The parish undertakes to provide pastoral care and the Pastor or a Shepherd may offer to visit.

 The Vestry is comprised of the voting members of the parish (aged 16 or older, baptized, attended worship twice at the parish in the previous year and contributed financially to the parish).
 The Annual Vestry Meeting in February approves the budget.
-The Incumbent and Church Wardens (one appointed by the Incumbent and one appointed by the Vestry) are the executive of the parish.
-A Parish Council, appointed at the fall Vestry Meeting, assists with decision making.
-See Primer on Anglican Government: Parishes.
+The Incumbent and Church Wardens (one appointed by the Incumbent and one appointed by the Vestry) are the executive.
+Parish Council, appointed at the fall Vestry Meeting, assists with decision making; see Primer on Anglican Government: Parishes.

-St. Stephen’s is in the Diocese of Algoma, and the Bishop is the Right Reverend Anne Gemond; and in Thunder Bay Deanery, which includes Manitouwadge to Kakabeka Falls, and the Archdeacon is the Venerable Deborah Kraft.
+St. Stephen’s is in the Diocese of Algoma, and the Bishop is the Right Reverend Anne Germond; and in Thunder Bay-North Shore Deanery, which includes Manitouwadge to Kakabeka Falls, and the Archdeacon is the Venerable Deborah Kraft.

-Parish income is from offerings, fund-raising and interest.
-Expenses ($68,009 in 2017) include those for mission, Sunday worship, pastoral care, Christian education, and administration.
+Parish income is from offerings, fund-raising, solar panels and interest.
+Budgetted expenses ($70,546 in 2018) include those for mission, Sunday worship, pastoral care, Christian education, and administration.

 People are encouraged to financially support St. Stephen’s in response to how they have been blessed by Jesus blessed you and to fund its ministries.
 What a person contributes is a matter of conscience, and the only person who knows what you give is the Envelope Secretary.
 It is okay to not put anything on the offering plate: you may give monthly or may not be able to afford it that week.
 We prefer that people participate in worship rather than not attend because they could not afford to put something on the offering plate.

-Single offering envelopes are at the back of the church for use by visitors and occasional donors, and for those who wish to give regularly to St. Stephen’s a box of envelopes can be obtained by contacting the Pastor or church office.
 Semi-annual statements are issued to identifiable donors; contact the Envelope Secretary for corrections.
-An income tax receipt is issued for identified donations $10 or greater in February.
+An income tax receipt is issued in February for identified donations $10 or greater made in the previous fiscal year.

 Electronic Offering Program